Chart Color Schemes

 Employment

-Kilsyth South has a skilled workforce with notable representation in the construction sector.
-The unemployment rate was 3.2% as of an unspecified past year, with estimated employment growth of 0.6%.
+Kilsyth South has a skilled workforce with the construction sector being particularly prominent.
+The unemployment rate in the area was 3.5% as of September 2025, with an estimated employment growth of 0.9% over the past year.

-As of June 2025, 1,790 residents are employed, and the unemployment rate is 1.4% lower than Greater Melbourne's rate of 4.6%.
-Workforce participation in Kilsyth South is high at 73.1%, compared to Greater Melbourne's 64.1%.
-Key employment industries include construction, health care & social assistance, and manufacturing.
-Construction employment levels are particularly high, at 1.6 times the regional average.
+This is based on AreaSearch's aggregation of statistical area data.
+As of September 2025, 1794 residents were employed while the unemployment rate was 1.1% lower than Greater Melbourne's rate of 4.7%.
+Workforce participation in Kilsyth South stood at 73.1%, higher than Greater Melbourne's 64.1%.
+Employment among residents is concentrated in construction, health care & social assistance, and manufacturing.

 Frequently Asked Questions - Employment